PlantWhenNow

 The one exception might be very short-season climates (USDA Zone 3-4) where you need every day you can get.
 Even then, use peat pots or soil blocks that go directly in the ground without disturbing roots.

-For timing, use our planting calendar — beans go in after your last frost date when soil hits 60°F.
+For timing, beans go in after your last frost date when soil hits 60°F.

 The soaking debate